Navigating Christmas After Separation: A Guide for Parents

 5. If You Really Can’t Agree on Christmas Parenting Plans

-Try mediation (fastest route)
+Try mediation (the fastest route)

 Use a parenting communication app

-Christmas can be hard.
-But when parents focus on their child’s wellbeing and not the conflict, things become much more manageable.
+Christmas can be hard, but when parents focus on their child’s wellbeing and not the conflict, things become much more manageable.

 Comments